bahrus/trans-render/README.md

 - If the rhs expression evaluates to an array, then
   -  Arrays are treated as "tuples" for common requirements.
   -  The first element of the tuple indicates what type of tuple to expect.
-  -  If the first element of the tuple is a non-array object, or undefined, then the array represents a "PEATS" tuple -- property / setting
+  -  If the first element of the tuple is a non-array, non HTMLTemplateElement object, or undefined, then the array represents a "PEATS" tuple -- property / event / attribute  setting
      -  First optional parameter is a **p**roperty object, that gets shallow-merged into the matching element (target).
+        - Shallow-merging goes one level deeper with style and dataset properties.
      -  Second optional parameter is an **e**vent object, that binds to events of the matching target element.
      -  Third optional parameter is an **a**ttribute object, that sets the attributes.
      -  Fourth optional parameter is a sub-**t**ransform, which recursively performs transforms within the light children of the matching target element.
      -  Fifth optional parameter is of type **s**ymbol, to allow future referencing to the matching target element.
-  -  [TODO] If the first element of the tuple itself is an array, then the array represents an "ATRIUMS" loop -- a declarative loop associated with those items
+  -  [TODO] If the first element of the tuple itself is an array, then the array represents a declarative loop associated with those items
      - The acronym to remember for a loop array is "ATRIUMS".
      - First element of the tuple the **a**rray of items.
      - Second element is the **t**emplate reference that should be repeated.
-     - Third optional parameter is an optional **r**ange of indexes from the item array to display
+     - Third optional parameter is an optional **r**ange of indexes from the item array to render
      - Fourth optional parameter is the **i**nit transform for each item, which recursively uses the transform syntax described here.
-     - Fifth optional parameter is the **u**date transform for each item.
+     - Fifth optional parameter is the **u**pdate transform for each item.
      - Sixth optional parameter is **m**etadata associated with the loop -- how to extra the identifier for each item, for example.
      - Seventh optional parameter is a **s**ymbol to allow references to the matching target element
+  -  [TODO] If the first element of the tuple is a function, then evaluate the function.
+     - If the function evaluates to a string or symbol, and if the second element is a non array object, then:
+       -  The second element of the tuple is expected to be an object / map, where the keys are the possible values of the evaluated function.
+          -  If a match is found, replace the rhs expression with the matching expression found in the previous step.
+          -  Otherwise, replace the first element of the array with the evaluated function (virtually) and reapply the logic
+  -  [TODO] If the first element of the tuple is a boolean, then this represents a conditional statement.
+     - If the first element is true, replace the rhs expression with the second element.
+     - If the first element is false
-  -  [TODO] If the first element of the tuple is a function, then evaluate the function, and the function is expected to return an index to another element inside the array, and that value is used as the rhs expression.
+  -  [TODO] If the first element of the tuple is a template, then second element is expected to be init transform, second is update transform.